onflow/flow-go/CONTRIBUTING.md

 ## Pull Request Checklist

+When you're ready for your contribution to be reviewed, please ensure it satisfies the following when creating your pull request:

 * Ensure your PR is up-to-date with `master` and has no conflicts
 * Ensure your PR passes existing tests and the linter
 * Ensure your PR adds relevant tests for any fixed bugs or added features
 * Ensure your PR adds or updates any relevant documentation

+A reviewer will be assigned automatically when your PR is created.

 ## Style Guide

-Before contributing, make sure to examine the project to get familiar with the patterns and style already being used.
+The following is a brief summary of the coding style used in Flow.

+The best way to familiarize yourself with the patterns and styles in use in this project is to read through some code!

 ### Git Commit Messages